 - Don’t let the stencil get too dirty.
-I noticed that the cleaner and fresher the stencil the better, so I washed mine each night.
-When the stencil is dirty paint builds up on the under side.
+I noticed that the cleaner and fresher the stencil was the better, so I washed mine each night.
+When the stencil is dirty, paint builds up on the under side.

 - Pick a spot to line up the pattern for each.
 For mine it was the middle little thing on the edges.
 It will look more like tile if you line those up.
 It is sort of hard to use your grout lines as your spots to line up.

 - Let the paint fully dry before you lift the stencil.
-Being in a hurry will do you no favors – you will just touch up more.
+Being in a hurry will do you no favors – you will just spend more time on touch ups later.

-I completed all the full tiles first. if you can you can tape down several in a row and do them, so that you don’t have to jump around too much, but you will have to do some jumping so that you’re not taping onto freshly painted ones.
+I completed all the full tiles first.
+If you can, tape down several stencils in a row and do them all at once, so that you don’t have to jump around too much.
+But be aware that you will have to do some jumping so that you’re not taping onto freshly painted tiles.

 Because I had access to cutting my own stencils I trimmed mine once that was done.
 SO FOR INSTANCE: I cut one stencil to use against the wall.

 This is also a one reason I would recommend ordering more than 1 stencil.
-The time saved and the sanity it saved towards the end was very worth it tot me.
+The time but mostly the sanity it saved towards the end was very worth it to me.

 Once all your floors are stenciled you will be ready to touch up.
-AND THERE WILL BE LOTS.
-I started at the back of the bathroom and filled a cup with white and a cup with grey and just touched up little by little.
+AND BELIEVE ME WHEN I TELL YOU, THERE WILL BE LOTS.
+I started at the back of the bathroom and filled a cup with white paint and a cup with grey paint and just touched up little by little.

 I found that having a foam brush and a tiny paint brush for each color was best because both options served different purposes.
-It took me roughly 2/3 hours to touch up the whole bathroom, so it was not a fun process, but worth it for me.
+It took me roughly 2 to 3 hours to touch up the whole bathroom, so it was not a fun process.
+However, knowing my personality, it was time well spent.

-I do think if I had taken the time to do the coat of grey over the stencil this part would have been majorly cut down.
+I do think if I had taken the time to do the coat of grey over the stencil, the time spent doing touch ups would have been majorly cut down.

 Sealing the Floors:

-Basically between each coat take a sanding block and LIGHTLY sand the floors and then give them a good wipe down, then repeat.
-We did this for a total of 4 coats of sealer to be safe and make sure it really didn’t chip!
+Basically between each coat of sealer, take a sanding block and LIGHTLY sand the floors and then give them a good wipe down, then repeat.
+We did this for a total of 4 coats of sealer to be safe and make sure it really wouldn’t chip!

 Overall this was not a super difficult process, and I totally think anyone can follow this tutorial on how to paint tile floors!
 We personally owned a few of the supplies before starting, but over all my bathroom took me roughly 2 weeks from start to finish.